ironArray/Caterva2/doc/tutorials/web-client.md

 ## Uploading datasets

-The upload icon below the list of roots allows you to upload new datasets to your scratch space, either by clicking it and choosing a file, or by dragging and dropping the file on it.
+The upload icon below the list of roots allows you to upload new datasets to your personal space, either by clicking it and choosing a file, or by dragging and dropping the file on it.

 Do upload the `root-example/ds-1d.b2nd` file from the Caterva2 source directory.
 You'll see a new dataset `@personal/ds-1d.b2nd` pop up in the list of datasets, and its information will be shown.
-Close to its "Download" link you'll see a "Delete" link, which will remove the dataset from your scratch space (after asking for confirmation).
+Close to its "Download" link you'll see a "Delete" link, which will remove the dataset from your personal space (after asking for confirmation).
 Try it, but don't remove the dataset yet!

 ```{figure} images/web-upload.png
 ---